skip to content

 Phantom PlanetPhantom Planet / Maybe You Still Call It Christmas (EP)

 At one point, I thought Phantom Planet was going to save the world.
 Seriously.
 I was young and stupid, but their mix of classic power pop sensibilities with alternative rock ennui seemed like it could unite us in a meaningful way.
 I was wrong, and Weezer was better, but I still love Phantom Planet - even if they went largely moribund for the last two decades.
 Around 2020, however, they came back to life, and in 2023, they gave us "Maybe You Still Call It Christmas," a new digital single that was easily the best holiday song of their career.
-This year, we get a 12-inch vinyl EP with last year's poignant title track and three new songs, available in two cool colors exclusively direct from the band (no digital option).
-It's a ridiculously limited edition of just 500, so act now!
+This year, we get a new EP with last year's poignant title track and three new songs.
+It was initially released exclusively on 12-inch vinyl in two cool colors and a limited edition of just 500.
+Later in the season, Phantom Planet released a new version of "Maybe You Still Call It Christmas" with singer Sarah McLachlan, added it to the EP, and released it for download and streaming.

 SunturnsSunturns / Christmas III